LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 .. important::
    Every database that is referenced by a related field or a portal must have the same permissions defined.
-If a related database does not have the proper permissions then not only will FileMaker leave the related fields blank, but will deny the entire database request.
+If a related database does not have the proper permissions then not only will FileMaker Server leave the related fields blank, but will deny the entire database request.

 Return Data from a Related Field